WilliamBidle/williambidle.github.io/docs/_posts/2022-12-15-Fun-with-Autoencoders.md

 data = np.array(data)
 ```

-Let's again look at how the number of features affects the output:
+We had some interesting results before looking at how the number of features affects the output, so let's see what happens here:

 ![image]({{site.url}}/assets/images/posts/Fun_with_Autoencoders_files/Fun_with_Autoencoders_25_0.png)

+It seems as though we are seeing a similar pattern from before, although this time, we can notice that both the errors and their respective spread along the x-axis are much lower than their counterparts from the previous example.
+This most certianly is a direct result of the fact that this time the data is correlated.

-# Now Do the Number of Layers Matter?
+# **Now Do the Number of Layers Matter?**

+Lastly, we can again look at whether or not the number of layers in the network matters.
+Last time we saw that a simple network and a complex network yielded almost the same performance, so will anything change this time?

 ![image]({{site.url}}/assets/images/posts/Fun_with_Autoencoders_files/Fun_with_Autoencoders_27_0.png)

+Wow now this is actually really interesting!
+We are actually seeing that this time around for correlated data, the performance increases if we increase the complexity of the autoencoder.
+At 3 layers, the accuracy and performance is extremely good, with the results being within 1% of the actual values.
+The performance seems to get worse past this point, which may point to the network trying to pick up on features that may not actually matter within this dataset (i.e., sometimes the data might start negative, which doesn't really indicate anything important).

-# The MNIST Dataset
+# **The MNIST Dataset**

-As promised, now we will play with some actual data, and what better candidate than the "Hello World" dataset of machine learning - MNIST.
+Okay enough messing around.
+As promised, we will now play with some actual data, and what better candidate than the "Hello World" dataset of machine learning - MNIST.
 The MNIST dataset is composed of hundreds of thousands of handwritten digits that are labeled with their corresponding digit.
 Let's load in the data, normalize the pixel values to be between 0 and 1, and reshape the images from their standard 28x28 format to a more machine learning friendly 1x784.

 ```python
 (x_train, _), (x_test, _) = mnist.load_data()